yerty

 Q2 2025/26 (Jul–Sep 2025) 1,546 17%

-That is a 104% increase compared to Q2 2024/25, when 758 complaints were filed.
-No other major claim type grew at even close to that rate over the same period.
-The share of total claims also rose from 13% to 17%.
+That is a 102% increase compared to Q3 2024/25, when 888 complaints were filed.
+Growth has been unbroken across all six quarters.
+No other major claim type has come close to this growth rate over the same period.

-Whistleblowing claims are almost always filed alongside other complaints.
-The most common pairings are with unfair dismissal (where the dismissal is alleged to be connected to the disclosure) and discrimination.
-There is no qualifying service period for whistleblowing protection, which means employees of any length of service can bring a claim.
+Whistleblowing claims are almost always filed alongside other complaints — most commonly unfair dismissal and discrimination.
+There is no qualifying service period for whistleblowing protection, which means employees from day one can bring a claim.

 How will your case most likely end?